adaltas/node-nikita/docs/content/action/metadata/time_end.md

 })
 ```

-The various log related actions use this information to report the action execution time.
+The various log-related actions use this information to report the action execution time.